7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week07_modeling_sequences_with_RNNs/README.md

 * With Q1-2, an HMM represents its states with integers.
 For example, if there are 16 possible states, it takes 4 bits to represent those 16 states, since $$ 2^4 $$ is 16.
-  * Does this imply that HMMs usually have the same number of internal states as the number of hidden units?
+  * Does this imply that HMMs usually have the same number of hidden states as the number of hidden units?
 There is unexplained context to this question that I'm not picking up.
+  * Reading back through `7a-06 - Hidden Markov Models` and the following slide, I think that Hinton is implying that if there are 16 states, then there are 16 hidden units per time slot and only one of them is active at a time, either that, or there is one hidden unit per time slot and it outputs an integer from 1 to 16.
+  * The important part is that the memory is *constrained to log N bits for N states with an HMM*.
   * [Forum: *Difference between HMM and RNN*](https://www.coursera.org/learn/neural-networks/discussions/weeks/7/threads/g0s31eyMEeaq4BIsWS_kSA)
     * > The state vector of an HMM is generated from a multinomial probability
       > distribution over N state values--that's why it can only carry log2N bits